riak/riak.github.io/versioned_docs/version-2.0.9/configuring/v3-multi-datacenter/ssl.md

 the local and peer certificates are the same, the nodes will *NOT* be allowed to connect.

+An exception is made when the CN begins with `*`, on the assumption that a pool of nodes might all legitimately use a certificate with a CN like `*.dc5.example.com`.
+In this specific case, peers with matching CNs are allowed to connect, so long as an explicit or implicit ACL allows it.

+An exception is made when the CN begins with `*`, on the assumption that a pool of nodes might all legitimately use a certificate with a CN like `*.dc5.example.com`.
+In this specific case, peers with matching CNs are allowed to connect, so long as an explicit or implicit ACL allows it.

 This evaluation supercedes ACL checks, so it cannot be overridden with any setting of the `peer_common_name_acl` property.
 :::